graphiti-api/graphiti/docs/topics/testing.md

 ### #jsonapi_data {#jsonapi-data}

-> Note: for brevity, this method is aliased to `d`

 The `jsonapi_data` method will parse response data and return a normalized object (`Graphiti::SpecHelpers::Node`).
 Assert against this the same way you assert against JSON:

 ```ruby